One Last Afternoon

-One Last Afternoon (Spanish: La última tarde) is a 2016 Peruvian-Colombian drama film written and directed by Joel Calero.
+One Last Afternoon (Spanish: La última tarde) is a 2016 Peruvian-Colombian drama film written, co-produced and directed by Joel Calero.
 It stars Katherine D'onofrio and Lucho Cáceres.
+It is the first film in Calero's memory trilogy, followed by The Most Feared Skin (2023) and Family Album (2024).

 Synopsis

 A young marriage, founded on idealistic causes, breaks with the structures that traditional society imposes.
 The confrontation with the family and the most intimate environment drives a new life.
 Everything is going well until one day she disappears.
 19 years later they meet again and the appointment is stormed by questions, fears and frustrations.

 Cast

 The actors participating in this film are: